contentful/slash-developers/docs/net/tutorials/using-net-cda-sdk.md

 The Content Delivery API (CDA) is a read-only API for retrieving content from Contentful.
 All content, both JSON and binary, is fetched from the server closest to an user's location by using our global CDN.

 To make development easier for our users, we publish SDKs for various languages which make the task easier.
-This article details how to us the [.Net CDA SDK](https://github.com/contentful/contentful.net).
+This article details how to use the [.Net CDA SDK](https://github.com/contentful/contentful.net).

 ## Pre-requisites